AnneCh/Portfolio_build/LOGS.md

+10.03.22

+I don't understand why my content isn't displaying, I'm checking with other scripts to see what I'm getting wrong, haven't found out yet what's going on.

+---

 06.03.22

 I tried another couple of things, and found out that I can use the <a href> with some of the material ui components, even though the routin isn't working, it isn't going to the MainDev page.